wojtekn/channels/README.md

 Module provides a command to schedule existing customers for export.
 It can be used when module is integrated in store which already have customers.
 To do so, run a command:

-    bin/magento crazycall:customer:export
+    bin/magento channels:customer:export

 ### Admin interface

-It's also possible to scheudule multiple customers for Crazy Call export directly in the admin interface.
+It's also possible to schedule multiple customers for Channels export directly in the admin interface.

-In order to do this, navigate to customer grid, select customers and use "Export to Crazy Call" mass action.
+In order to do this, navigate to customer grid, select customers and use "Export to Channels" mass action.

 Note that recommended way is CLI, especially if store contains significant number of customers.